- Chloe DowleyKindergarten Teacher

 EC Afternoon AssistantJoined Maine Coast Waldorf School in 2017

-Jennifer McLeod comes to MCWS after working with mixed ages at the Peaks Island Children's Workshop, both as a teacher and as a lifeguard.
+Jennifer served as an assistant in the nursery for four years.
+She first came to MCWS after working with mixed ages at the Peaks Island Children's Workshop, both as a teacher and as a lifeguard.
 Jennifer has a background in educational entertainment, working with local organizations such as PORTopera and Portland Symphony Orchestra with their educational outreach.

 - Jenny FitzpatrickEC Afternoon Assistant